 Important: Don’t mention story points or any other number—the team needs to compare stories to each other.
 However, you can guide the developers through the first one or two stories to provide them with some “anchors” for further classification.

 The board should look like this (including some card grouping); Xs are the user story cards:

 After all user stories have been placed, developers spend another five to ten minutes silently moving the cards to other lanes, according to their team members’ decisions.
 Some user stories are likely to be pushed back and forth.
 If this happens too often, allow the timeboxing, allocate the card to the largest option or remove the story.

 The board should look a bit different from the first round:

 After placing and reviewing all cards, ask the team members how satisfied they are with the current board layout on a scale from 1 to 5.
 Those who indicate 1 or 2 should elaborate their concern.
 Then, other team members are encouraged to either explain their point of view or agree to move the card.
 Many experts advise timeboxing these discussions to two minutes per team member.

-The developers then determine whether there could be a smaller user story than the one in the left-most lane.
-If not, the first column should be labelled 1 or 2.
-The choice is based mostly on judgement and instinct.
+The developers then determine whether there could be a smaller user story than the one in the leftmost lane.
+If not, the first column should be labeled 1 or 2.
+The choice is based mostly on judgment and instinct.
 If the developers believe that smaller user stories are possible, this lane gets 3 or 5.